Property vs Shares Calculator (Australia) — 2025

 Does the calculator include stamp duty and LMI?

 Yes.
-Stamp duty is automatically calculated based on your state and First Home Buyer status, included in buying costs.
-LMI is calculated based on the loan-to-value ratio (LVR) or can be manually overridden.
+Stamp duty is estimated based on your state and First Home Buyer status and included in buying costs (you can override it).
+LMI is estimated from LVR and can also be manually overridden.

 How do you handle negative gearing and tax?

-Rental income, ownership costs, interest, and depreciation are used to calculate taxable income.
-Negative gearing benefits reduce your tax liability, reflected in the net cash flow.
+Rental income, ownership costs, interest, and depreciation determine taxable income each year.
+If taxable income is negative, this can reduce tax (simplified using your effective tax rate), which is reflected in net cash flow.

 How is CGT applied for property vs shares?